Apocynum cannabinum aka Indian Hemp

 Indian Hemp, Dogbane, Amy Root, Hemp Dogbane, Prairie Dogbane

-How to care for Indian Hemp
+How difficult is it to take care of Indian Hemp

 With a bit of knowledge and dedication, you can successfully care for Indian Hemp, making it a rewarding choice for those seeking a moderate challenge.